 Wawatay Radio has been broadcasting across the Treaty 9 area and beyond for many years, providing listeners and active users of the network access to Indigenous languages of Northern Ontario.
-Linklater became inspired by the way in which the communities that use this network disseminate ideas, stories, and music, most often in the Cree and Oji-Cree languages.
-At the core of Linklater’s new installation is a small AM radio station which has been broadcasting from his home in North Bay, Ontario and which will be moved to the Western Front’s gallery, where it will broadcast throughout the run of the exhibition.
-Linklater will use this platform as a space to the Indigenous community of Vancouver to use freely and to broadcast their own songs, ideas, voices, poems, noise, jokes, complaints, grievances, readings, ramblings, and conversations on the radio in the gallery space for the duration of the exhibition.
+Duane Linklater became inspired by the way in which the communities that use this network disseminate ideas, stories, and music, most often in the Cree and Oji-Cree languages.
+At the core of Linklater’s new installation is a small AM radio station which has been broadcasting from his home in North Bay, Ontario (at 1700 AM), which will be moved to the Western Front’s gallery.
+Linklater offers this radio apparatus as a space to the Indigenous community of Vancouver to use freely and to broadcast their own songs, ideas, voices, poems, noise, jokes, complaints, grievances, readings, ramblings, and conversations on the radio in the gallery space for the duration of the exhibition.

 apparatus for the circulation of Indigenous voices and ideas into the air is commissioned by Western Front with support from the Canada Council for the Arts.

 Duane Linklater is Omaskêko Ininiwak from Moose Cree First Nation and was born in 1976.
 He is currently based in North Bay, Ontario.
 He attended the Milton Avery Graduate School of Arts at Bard College in upstate New York, USA, completing his Master of Fine Arts in Film and Video.